How it Works

 • Light sponsor review points (for organisational work), without disclosure of coaching content

 These reviews are intended to ensure the coaching remains relevant and appropriately focused.
+Any continuation or further work is subject to re-contracting rather than automatic extension.

 6. Completion